insellab/insellab.github.io/gpcr_DE.md

 For each type of tumor, the extent of DE for GPCRs, determined via EdgeR.
 Included are fold changes and statistical significance in terms of False Discovery Rate (FDR).

-### These links will become active once our paper has completed peer review
+These data are available in [Supplement 3](https://drive.google.com/open?id=1ROW2FWvDYlP7w5n-qMR8KMapnjkD2Ta9).

-These data are also available in [Supplement 3]().
+### Additional links will become active once our paper has completed peer review

 [DE of all GPCRs in each tumor type]()